estalaPaul/gtcli/README.md

 ```

 Then you must set up the Google Authentication using OAuth 2.0.
 To do this, you can follow this [guide](https://developers.google.com/identity/protocols/OAuth2).
 After obtaining OAuth 2.0 credentials from the Google API Console, you must download the corresponding JSON file.
 That file must be renamed _credentials.json_ and placed in a secure directory.
-The same directory will be used to store the pickle file used to store your user access and refresh tokens.
+The same directory will be used to store the pickle file where your user access and refresh tokens are stored.

 After obtaining that file and storing it in a safe directory, you must export a enviroment variable pointing to that directory, using the following command: